ignite/web/packages/vuex/README.md

 ServiceGetTxsEvent({ commit, rootGetters }, { subscribe = false, all=true,  ...key })
 ```

-and the getter is:
+The getter is:

 ```
 getGetTxsEvent(params)
 ```

-So if you wanted to query for all token transfers received by `cosmos1xv9tklw7d82sezh9haa573wufgy59vmwe6xxe5`

-You would first dispatch the querying action like so:
+To query for all token transfers received by `cosmos1xv9tklw7d82sezh9haa573wufgy59vmwe6xxe5`, first dispatch the querying action like:

 ```
 await this.$store.dispatch('common/transfers/ServiceGetTxsEvent', {